How to Start a Tire Shop in 2026: Costs, Equipment & Profit Checklist

 1. Mechanics & Tire Technicians

 Most tire shops start with 2–4 technicians.
 Depending on experience and region, wages range from $15 to $30 per hour.
 For a full-time team, plan for $60,000–$120,000 per year in payroll.
+You can also compare auto repair labor rates by state to understand how local pricing affects your payroll, service pricing, and profit margins.

 2. Front Desk or Shop Manager